 Employ your brand assets.

-We’ve discussed creating distinctive brand assets and how neuro-science is the key in creating stronger and enduring brand engagement in a previous blog post.
+We’ve discussed creating distinctive brand assets and how neuro-science is the key in creating stronger and enduring brand engagement previously.
 From your logos and typography to your photos and design themes, focus on consistency and distinctiveness.
 No matter how simple your digital marketing initiative is, properly using your brand assets will help form memory triggers for top-of-mind awareness.